 Gum Problems in Dogs

-- Growths on Gums - Oral tumors and warts are commonly found on the gums of dogs.
+- Growths on Gums: Oral tumors are commonly found on the gums of dogs.
 Sometimes these growths are benign or go away on their own, and other times they are cancerous or contagious.
 Pappilomatosis is a viral disease that is easily spread from dog to dog and results in pink, fleshy warts on the gums, along with other areas on the body.
 These are typically not as concerning as other types of growths or tumors.
 Other tumors can be cancerous and cause serious health concerns in a dog in addition to causing problems eating and pain.

 Preventing Gum Problems in Dogs